ninest/swipeable_card/README.md

 Not implemented yet.

 #### Widget `child` (required)
-The child widget, which will be swipable.
+The child widget, which will be swipeable.

 ## Issues and limitation
 ### `outsideScreenHorizontalValue`